 Jeez, where do we start with the features list?
 It is both exhaustive and a bit tedious to list absolutely everything the Garmin Edge 1030 Plus does here.
 In short, it records everything you could possibly want from a ride, from average speed and distance covered, to detailed nutrition and hydration alerts (if you want them).

 Perhaps more importantly, Garmin has added a bunch of features that will keep the gravel and mountain biking contingent smiling.
-Bespoke metrics, such as jump distance and hang time, coupled with a new Grit and Flow read out, which takes GPS data and analysis the difficulty of a ride, as well as your ability to descend trails smoothly, make this one mighty MTB (or electric MTB) companion.
+Bespoke metrics, such as jump distance and hang time, coupled with a new Grit and Flow readout, which takes GPS data and analysis the difficulty of a ride, as well as your ability to descend trails smoothly, make this one mighty MTB (or electric MTB) companion.

 Pair the unit with some of Garmin’s other products, such as the latest Rally power meter pedals, its heart rate monitor and smart bike lights, and you get an even more detailed read-out of your ride, from a left/right pedal power split to audio warnings when a vehicle approaches from the rear.

 The system itself is easy to use and the revised touchscreen tech means you aren’t constantly prodding the thing to move data screens around.
-Plus, Garmin’s Connect app is arguably the best out there and comes choc full of additional downloads and pieces of software that make your Edge 1030 Plus an even more powerful tool.
+Plus, Garmin’s Connect app is arguably the best out there and comes choc-full of additional downloads and pieces of software that make your Edge 1030 Plus an even more powerful tool.
 You can start to see where the money goes.

-Above all else, the Garmin Edge 1030 Plus makes an excellent navigational tool and although not completely faults (more on that later), it’s easy to plan interesting rides with a simple tap and return home if you get a bit lost.
+Above all else, the Garmin Edge 1030 Plus makes an excellent navigational tool and although not completely fault (more on that later), it’s easy to plan interesting rides with a simple tap and return home if you get a bit lost.

 As for battery life, that has also been improved by the addition of a new Lithium-ion pack that is good for a 24-hour run and recording time, or up to 48 hours in its most basic modes.

-Garmin Edge 1030 Plus: user experience
+Garmin Edge 1030 Plus: User experience

 I’ll admit that I’ve long owned various Garmin products, from fitness watches to smart bike lights, so setting up the Edge 1030 Plus took a matter of minutes.
 It’s simply a case of firing up the app, searching for the device when prompted and letting the wonder of technology do the rest.